-- 1 Declares stack variable, uses at least one stack method - 1 Accesses correctly all four Locations adjacent to current Location - 1/2 ...and adds them to the agenda under at least some conditions - 1 Loops, exits correctly on empty or finish ♣ - 1 ...and returns true or false as appropriate \clubsuit - 1 Declares and maintains explored list, ignoring previously-explored Locations - 1 Correctly implements algorithm on p.
-5 of lab \clubsuit

-\$ indicates point is only available if the code compiles, with at least a stub for the relevant method(s).
+- 1 Creates additional examples, using stringstream, with good coverage - 1 Compiles, including stub (or more) for doesPathExist w/ correct header 4 - 1/2 Test cases for doesPathExist (true and false, various cases, uses examples) ♣ Implementation - 1 Declares stack variable, uses at least one stack method - 1 Accesses correctly all four Locations adjacent to current Location - $\frac{1}{2}$...and adds them to the agenda under at least some conditions - 1 Loops, returns false when the stack is empty \clubsuit - 1 ...and true when the finish is found \$\.\cdot\$ - 1 Declares and maintains explored list, ignoring previously-explored Locations & - 1 Correctly implements algorithm on p.
+4 of lab . - \clubsuit indicates point is only available if the code compiles, with at least a stub for the relevant method(s).